-Each parent wants the best for our child, right?
+Each parent wants the best for their child.

-So we browse and browse the internet for tips to help us gain those awe-inspiring good parenting skills parents need in order to be the best at our game.
+So we browse and browse the internet for tips to help us gain those awe-inspiring good parenting skills parents need to be the best at our game.

 Stop right there, I’ve done the hard work, and I can confirm the ultimate list of 11 best parenting skills out there have been combined, just for you, to make you the better parent you want to be.

 Take a look!